 While Central Park is a bit further away, you should still be able to reach it in about 30 minutes by subway.
 Recommended Tribeca Hotels:

-The Pier 57 Rooftop Park is just another great addition to NYC’s public outdoor spaces.
+The Pier 57 Rooftop Park is just another great addition to NYC’s public outdoor spaces and one of the best photo spots in NYC.
 Be sure to check it out soon during your next trip to the city!

 If you have any questions or comments about the park, be sure to write them in below.
 Also, don’t forget to check out the other New York itineraries and guides up on the site.